Filler

 From antiquity, people have recognized the connection between naming and power.

-The name "belly dancing" entered U.S. awareness in the 1890's, when the Columbia Exposition in Chicago first brought Middle Eastern dance artists to the attention of the American public.
-A savvy promoter named Sol Bloom advertised the scandalous "belly dancing" as a way of attracting more visitors to the entertainments of the world's fair.
+The name "belly dancing" became widely known in the U.S. in the 1890's, when the Columbia Exposition in Chicago brought Middle Eastern dance artists to the attention of the American public.

 Modern-day dancers are challenging the use of this term.
-Some leaders in the dance community advocate the use of more correct terms such as "Middle Eastern Dance" or "Oriental Dance", while others continue to embrace the name "belly dancing".
+Some leaders in the dance community advocate the use of more accurate terms such as "Middle Eastern Dance", "Oriental Dance", or even the Arabic word "raqs" (which means "dance") while others continue to embrace the name "belly dancing".

 What's Wrong With The Term "Belly Dance"?